 Current research interests:

-- Nanoscale thermal transport in nanostructured semiconductors (SiGe nanocomposites or superlattice, and nanocrystalline silicon) for thermoelectric applications and thermal devices.
+- Nanoscale thermal transport in nanostructured semiconductors (SiGe nanocomposites) for thermoelectric applications and thermal devices.

 - Thermal properties of 2-dimensional atomic sheets (graphene, BN, and transition-metal dichalcogenides) and organic glasses (mainly TPD).

 - Physics of systems of discontinuous matter (porous and granular nano-materials): morphology, microstructure evolution, transport properties

 - Hybrid organic/inorganic interfaces for efficient solar energy harvesting.

 - Systems of discontinuous (granular and porous) matter: structure, elastic behavior, and conduction properties.